 Expert Care Before, During and After Surgery

 Families can take comfort in knowing that our pediatric surgical team extends to include other highly trained pediatric physicians and critical care specialists, nurses, therapists and child life specialists.
 Our family-focused, child-centered care ensures that parents are fully involved in their child's care every step of the way.
 Each child receives one-on-one, age-appropriate preparation before and after surgery, which helps ease fears.
-Before a child leaves Comer Children's Hospital, our team makes sure families have the support and information needed to keep kids on the road to recovery.
+Before a child leaves Comer Children's, our team makes sure families have the support and information needed to keep kids on the road to recovery.

 - Preparing for Your Child's Surgery or Procedure